 In the meantime, many of you will be aware that we regularly deliver contract management and dispute resolution training sessions.
-If you have any questions regarding the issues raised in this ebriefing or would like to find out more about our bespoke client training programme, please contact Kieran Binnie or Andrew Lancaster.
+If you have any questions regarding the issues raised in this ebriefing or would like to find out more about our bespoke client training programme, please contact Andrew Lancaster.

 To receive invitations to our events, as well as information and articles on legal issues and sector developments that are of interest to you, please sign up to Newsroom.